matatata/matatata.github.io/MacOpentrack.md

 Get them [https://github.com/matatata/opentrack/releases](https://github.com/matatata/opentrack/releases)

 ### Bugs
 - Camera-Selection is totally confused when you have more than one camera.
 This related to https://github.com/opencv/opencv/issues/22901 and mainly because opencv does not allow you to simply enumerate devices https://github.com/opencv/opencv/issues/4269.
 Run with environment variable OPENCV_VIDEOIO_DEBUG=1 and you'll see that Opentrack uses a different enumeration than opencv.
-Opentrack uses QTCamera, but opencv AVFoundation
+Opentrack uses QTCamera, but opencv AVFoundation.
+I'll fix that.
-- No Camera-Settings Dialog
+- No Camera-Settings Dialog (won't fix)

 ## General notes on Headtracking with X-Plane on macOS with or without using opentrack